 Shareholder engagement is of great importance to our Board and management team as a means to solicit feedback and to ensure accountability and responsiveness to our shareholders.
-Building on our 2018 engagement efforts, as part of our 2019 shareholder engagement, we reached out to owners representing 72% of outstanding shares and met with all shareholders who requested meetings, who represented 26% of outstanding shares.
-Our Compensation / Nominating & Governance Committee Chair led discussions in meetings with shareholders representing 13% of outstanding shares, which were all meetings in which her participation was requested.
+Building on our 2019 engagement efforts, as part of our 2020 shareholder engagement, we reached out to owners representing 70% of outstanding shares and met with all shareholders who accepted a meeting, who represented 37% of outstanding shares.
+Our Compensation / Nominating & Governance Committee Chair led discussions in meetings with shareholders representing 26% of outstanding shares, which were all meetings in which her participation was requested.

-The feedback from these discussions was shared with the Board to help guide changes to our executive compensation plan and further enhance our proxy disclosure.
-In this year's proxy statement, we have included a Board skills matrix, enhanced our disclosure around Board oversight of ESG, and added a section on human capital management.
-For further details on the topics discussed with shareholders and the responsive actions taken to the feedback received, please refer to page 13 of the proxy statement.
+Feedback from these discussions is shared with the Board each year.
+In 2019 and 2020, this feedback helped guide changes to our executive compensation plan and further enhancement of our proxy disclosures.
+In this year's proxy statement, we have included information on our project to enhance our ESG practices and disclosures, disclosed the Board's intention to add a racially or ethnically diverse Director by year-end 2022 and added disclosure on our succession planning practices.
+For further details on the topics discussed with shareholders and the responsive actions taken to the feedback received, please refer to page 14 of the proxy statement.